Roommates and Room Selection

 - If you are unsure if your plan is ethical or not, ask!

 - Go through housing selection with the person with whom you intend to live.
-Do not "use" another roommate with a higher lottery number who will later move out.
+Do not "use" another roommate with an earlier date and time who will later move out.

 - Make arrangements to live off campus if that is your intention.
 Do not sign up for a room to help a friend with a rooming situation.

-- Use your own lottery number.
-Use of someone else′s number will result in an Honor Council referral.
+- Use your own date and time.
+Use of someone else′s date and time will result in an Honor Council referral.

-If your roommate cancels a housing assignment, you will be required to consolidate in order for the College to meet housing goals for first year students.
+If your roommate cancels a housing assignment, you will be required to consolidate in order for the college to meet housing goals for first-year students.
 In this situation, you will be contacted by email or phone.
-With your cooperation, the College will assist you to create a roommate/room situation with which you will be comfortable.
+With your cooperation, the college will assist you to create a roommate/room situation with which you will be comfortable.
 Unfortunately, if you do not respond to messages, a consolidation may be made.
 An early cancellation in the spring/summer creates more options for the remaining roommate(s).
-Please contact Marianne Luther with questions about consolidation.
+Please contact Aretha Milligan with questions about consolidation.